 - Interior Casing: The casing on the inside of the window often matches the overall interior design of the room.

 - Exterior Casing: The casing on the outside serves both functional and aesthetic purposes, protecting the window from the elements while enhancing curb appeal.
+Certain materials used for exterior casing are low maintenance, providing durability and simplifying upkeep.

-9. Window Screens 🪟🪟
+9. Window Screens πͺπͺ

 Window screens are mesh panels that fit into the window frame and keep insects and debris out while allowing fresh air to flow in.